EBISPOT/ols4/README.md

 # Deploying OLS4

-Deployment instructions will go here.
-OLS4 is still under heavy development, so currently we only have detailed instructions for developers below.

-However, if you just want to try it out, this should get you going:
+If you want to try OLS4 out, this should get you going:

     export OLS4_CONFIG=./dataload/configs/efo.json
     docker compose up